 20. Waco, Texas

-Waco has become a hot spot for getaways in recent years thanks to the popularity of Chip & JoAnna Gaines who have their mixed use complex based there.
+Waco has become a hot spot for a weekend getaway from Dallas in recent years.
+Largely thanks to the popularity of Chip & JoAnna Gaines who have their mixed use complex based there.
 But there’s more to explore around Waco than overpriced wash cloths and home decor.
 Check out the Dr Pepper Museum to learn about America’s first national soft drink which was invented in a Waco pharmacy in the late 1800s.
 The original bottling plant still stands and houses the museum.
 You can visit the Texas Ranger Hall of Fame, the Waco Mammoth National Monument, or enjoy a bike ride along the Cottonbelt Trail.

 If you enjoyed this list and love to travel – please consider ordering one of my travel guides to help plan your next adventure!
 You can find all of my books in the online store.
 Thanks for supporting Bill On The Road!

 - Memphis, TN